-In our world today, around 300 million people in over 20 countries follow the Orthodox Church, with the majority concentrated in Eastern Europe.
-They all share the same beliefs and follow the same rituals.
-Yet, it is their way of performing them that is exceptionally unique.
+Around 300 million people in over twenty countries follow the Orthodox Church, with the majority concentrated in Eastern Europe.
+Although they share the same beliefs and rituals, their way of performing them is exceptionally unique.

 Greece, where about 98% of the population identifies themselves as Orthodox Christians, is a pro of this.
 Besides the incredible Greek history, stunning nature, and substantial contribution to the intellectual development of our world, Greece is also iconic when it comes to celebrating important religious events.
 One of these unique events is the Flour War.